CN-TU/CCgen.v2/docs/CCgen.v2_2_Techniques.md

     - *pTinc* (incrementing value beeing subtracted or added to base time)

 #### ZAN2 (#20)

+This implementation of covert timing channel is not a dedicated technique in literature but its base idea is after a figure in [[13]](#references), where three time constants are needed to cover each possible transition with the symbol '0' and '1'.
+Let the transition from 0 to 1 be time constant A, and 1 to 0 the time constant B, then is the transition from 0 to 0 time constant C - A and the transition from 1 to 1 C - B.

 - Config: *timing_zan2*
 - Mapping: *mapping_timing_zan2*